Alhj/1dv610_L_3/README.md

 * 3. user chose a snipp to edit
 * 4. user change the info they whant to edit
 * 5. user press the change button and get message snipp edited

+#Alternate Scinario

+* 3.a User don't have any input in the form
+    i. system present a error message
+    ii. step in to cenario 4

 ## Test cases